 - Clear guidance in those areas of practice for which there is little or no high-quality evidence.

-The latest edition of the guideline has seen a significant expansion of scope from UI to non-neurogenic female LUTS.
+The guideline has seen a significant expansion of scope from UI to non-neurogenic female LUTS in recent years.
 The primary consideration here is to include the significant population of women with functional urological conditions not necessarily associated with UI that were hitherto not accounted for in previous guidelines.
 Secondary considerations are to align more cohesively with the existing Non-neurogenic Male LUTS Guidelines.
 As a consequence of the anatomical and physiological differences between the male and female LUT, the prevalence, pathophysiology, diagnostic approach and management of male and female LUTS differ widely.
 For that reason, the EAU Guidelines Office decided to provide gender-specific guidelines on LUTS and UI.

 1.2.
 Panel composition

-The EAU Non-neurogenic Female LUTS Panel consists of a multidisciplinary group of experts, including urologists, a uro-gynaecologist, a urodynamic scientist, physiotherapists, a nurse practitioner continence care and patient advocates.
-All experts involved in the production of this document have submitted potential conflict of interest statements that can be viewed on the EAU website: https://uroweb.org/guidelines/non-neurogenic-female-luts.
+The EAU Non-neurogenic Female LUTS Panel consists of a multidisciplinary group of experts, including urologists, a uro-gynaecologist, a urodynamic scientist, a physiotherapist, a nurse practitioner in Continence Care, and patient advocates.
+All experts involved in the production of this document have submitted potential conflict of interest statements that can be viewed on the EAU website: https://uroweb.org/guidelines/non-neurogenic-female-luts/panel.

 1.3.
 Available publications

-A quick reference document (Pocket Guidelines) is available, both in print and as an app for iOS and Android devices.
-These are abridged versions that require consideration together with the full-text versions.
-All documents are accessible through the EAU website: https://uroweb.org/guidelines/non-neurogenic-female-luts.
+A quick reference document (Pocket Guidelines) is available in print.
+This is an abridged version that require consideration together with the full-text versions.
+All documents are accessible through the EAU website: https://uroweb.org/guideline/non-neurogenic-female-luts/.

 1.4.
 Publication history

 The first EAU Urinary Incontinence Guidelines were published in 2001.
 The guidelines have been modified since to broaden its scope specifically to include other female LUTS as of 2021.
-Except for pelvic organ prolapse, all other sections of the 2022 Female LUTS Guidelines have been fully updated.
+All sections of the 2023 Female LUTS Guidelines have been fully updated.